whatsupmailbox/whatsupmailbox.github.io/_posts/2015-11-15-Birchbox-Subscription-Box-November-2015-Review-Coupon.md

 <DL>
 <DT>Living Proof Perfect Hair Day (PhD) Dry Shampoo</DT>
-<DD>Travel Size 1oz., Value $6.50 (Full Size 4oz. $26)</DD>
+<DD>Travel Size 1.8 oz., Value $12 (Full Size 4 oz. $22)</DD>
 </DL>

 <p>I always need and use dry shampoos and I chose this curated box especially to get this!
-I use quite abit of Living Proof products and love them, but I've never tried their dry shampoos before.</p>
+It was awarded Allure's Best of Beauty this year!
+I use quite abit of Living Proof products and love them, but I've never tried their dry shampoos before.
+It sprayed the powder evenly and although you see the white residue, you're supposed to wait 30 seconds then massage and shake your hair and its gone.
+I found that it was already gone within the 30 seconds even before I had to shake my hair.
+I love this product, it took out the oiliness and volumized my hair.
+Will be buying the full-sized version as soon as this runs out!</p>

 <br>